nf-core/genomeqc/docs/usage.md

 Pan_paniscus,,/path/to/genome.fasta,/path/to/annotation.gff3,/path/to/annotation.fastq
 ```

-As for now, the pipeline doesn't support SRA accession for **Merqury**, but is an option we are considering for the future.
+As for now, the pipeline doesn't support SRA accession for **Merqury**.
+We will consider this option  the future.

 | Column    | Description                                                                                                                                                                            |
 | --------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |